marco-tav/pagina-jt/README.md

 ## Status

-Dropdown menu added.
-Styles aren't yet finished.
-It will be better to properly style when the content it will overlap is already in place.
+Navigation menu is now responsive and works for both mobile and desktop.
+It still is, however, not final and needs more work that will be done at a later date after more prioritary work is done.